LukeBurgessYeo/fsharp-exercises/README.md

 # fsharp-exercises
-A collection of solutions to programming exercises, all in F#.
+A collection of solutions to programming exercises, mostly taken from /r/DailyProgrammer, all in F#.